vindolin/selecta/README.md

 # selecta
-## Interactively select an entry from your bash history.
+## Interactively select an entry from your bash/zsh history.

 This is a python clone of François Fleuret's excellent [selector](http://www.idiap.ch/~fleuret/software.html#selector) utility.